 In the case of total intensity (Stokes $I$) or polarized intensity, single-antenna data are always necessary in addition to aperture-synthesis data for recovering the flux on the largest spatial scales.
 For RM maps, aperture-synthesis data alone can be sensitive to large-scale patterns in the cases where there is sufficient structure on small scales in Stokes $Q$ and $U$ for there to be a polarized signal detectable by interferometry, as shown in \cite{Gaensler_2001, Haverkorn_2003a, Haverkorn_2003b, Ordog_2017}.
 In these cases aperture-synthesis-only RM maps may largely resemble their single-antenna counterparts.
 However, single-antenna data are needed when the diffuse polarized emission is too spatially smooth to be detectable by aperture-synthesis data alone.
 This is the case over much of the intermediate longitudes in the CGPS (approximately $\ell=70\arcdeg$ to $\ell=160\arcdeg$).

-In \cite{Ordog_2019} the masking criteria for the CGPS ST maps consisted of: removing pixels with high Stokes $I$ to avoid discrete objects such as supernova remnants, setting a minimum signal to noise threshold, and excluding pixels with low probability of a linear fit in the RM calculation.
-Among these masking criteria, the signal to noise thresholding led to the most substantial reduction in the remaining pixels included in the analysis.
-While the low pixel count was still sufficient to trace the overall trend in diffuse emission RMs across Galactic longitude by binning the values in longitude \citep[Figure~4 in ][Figure~\ref{fig:RMversuslong}a in this paper]{Ordog_2019} it is prohibitive for producing useful diffuse RM maps in the low signal-to-noise regions.
-By contrast, inclusion of the single-antenna data allows for high signal-to-noise RM maps across nearly all CGPS Galactic longitudes.
-As in the case of total power and PI maps, if there is also small-scale structure in the spatial distribution of Faraday depths (ie small-scale magnetic field or electron density fluctuations) then aperture-synthesis data contribute valuable high resolution information.
+In \cite{Ordog_2019} the masking criteria for the CGPS ST maps consisted of removing pixels with high Stokes $I$ to avoid discrete objects such as supernova remnants (SNRs), setting a minimum S/N threshold, and excluding pixels with low probability of a linear fit in the RM calculation.
+Among these masking criteria, the S/N thresholding led to the most substantial reduction in the remaining pixels included in the analysis.
+While the low pixel count was still sufficient to trace the overall trend in diffuse emission RMs across Galactic longitude by binning the values in longitude \citep[Figure~4 in ][Figure~\ref{fig:RMversuslong}a in this paper]{Ordog_2019}, it is prohibitive for producing useful diffuse RM maps in the low-S/N regions.
+By contrast, inclusion of the single-antenna data allows for high-S/N RM maps across nearly all CGPS Galactic longitudes.
+As in the case of total power and PI maps, if there is also small-scale structure in the spatial distribution of Faraday depths (i.e., small-scale magnetic field or electron density fluctuations), then aperture-synthesis data contribute valuable high-resolution information.